vpakarinen/langforge/README.md

 - SQLite

 ## Languages Supported
-Important notice: you can only use English as a source language in the first version
+⚠️ Important notice: atm you can only use English as a source language

 - Spanish
 - Chinese